Need help with the University of Chicago essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 - It’s good to write “I love literature written by marginalized groups,” but it’s better to say something like “I have a penchant for Spanish-language literature published in urban centers in the United States.”

 - Rather than write “I really enjoy rock music,” you can express that “Although I enjoy the majority of rock music, my tastes tend toward 1980s Hair Metal and Glam Rock, which I’m constantly explaining the difference to my friends.”

-- Instead of “I’m fascinated by the study of genetics,” write about how you “love reading research related to twin theories because there are some experiences with my twin that are hard to explain scientifically.”
+- Instead of “I’m fascinated by the study of genetics,” write about how you “love reading research related to twin theories because I have had some experiences with my twin that are difficult to explain scientifically.”

 The first example also shows the admissions office that their commitment to the South Side of Chicago will align with your commitment to urban literature.
 The last one could be relevant in the research around quantitative biology and human behavior at UChicago.

-The prompt wants you to focus on your “learning,” “community”, and “future.”
-While you don’t necessarily want three equal paragraphs that focus on each one, you want to be sure to cover each of the bases throughout, so you should brainstorm each.
+The prompt also wants you to focus on your “learning,” “community”, and “future.”
+While you don’t necessarily want three equal paragraphs that focus on each one, you want to be sure to cover each of the bases throughout, so you should brainstorm each before you begin.

-The following thought processes will also work well for most “Why This College” essays.
+The following thought processes will work well for UChicago, as well as most “Why This College” essays you write.